danjohnson3141/Jekyll-Test/DELETE-&#47;users&#47;sign_out.md

 This logs the user out.
-Doesn't

 =
 #### Authentication